 Intoxication from these drugs may cause serious symptoms like nausea, vomiting, rapid heart rate, breathing problems, seizures, and a phenomenon called excited delirium, which is characterized by agitation, episodes of violence, high blood pressure, and hyperthermia (high body temperature).16 People suffering from these symptoms may require focused medical attention in a hospital environment.

 If you or someone you know is intoxicated by one of these synthetic drugs, things can go wrong quickly.
 Don’t attempt to wait for these potentially dangerous symptoms to go away on their own.
 Get help and then seek the advice of your physician about the best course of addiction treatment and whether a medical detox is needed.

 Can You Detox Alone?

 Detoxing from synthetic drugs on your own can carry a number of risks.
 For example, without proper support, it can be difficult to abstain from continuing drug use; many people relapse as a way of preventing unpleasant withdrawal symptoms.
 Additionally, detoxing on your own can be dangerous if you develop medical or psychiatric symptoms that require immediate attention; at home, you won’t have access to qualified medical staff who can address your symptoms and provide the care you need.

 Psychological risks are similar—if you experience a panic attack (which can feel like a heart attack), you’ll have to experience the fear and panic without the support of professional staff and you may not know whether or not you’re actually having a medical emergency.
-You might also experience depression or suicidal thoughts and be left alone with the support you need.
+You might also experience depression or suicidal thoughts and be left alone without the support you need.